Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 - **Sensitivity to Large Shocks**: While EWMA adapts to volatility changes, it might still **overreact to short-term shocks**.
 Large price movements (like flash crashes) can disproportionately affect the estimated volatility in the short term, without accounting for whether these movements represent structural shifts or noise.

+Lastly, as explained by Collin Bennet in his book [Trading Volatility](https://www.trading-volatility.com/Trading-Volatility.pdf) Exponentially weighted volatility models struggle to account for recurring volatility-inducing events like earnings reports.
+Just before an earnings announcement—when future volatility is expected to rise—the model places the least weight on previous earnings-related volatility spikes.
+Conversely, right after the earnings event—when future volatility is likely to decrease—the model assigns the most weight to these prior events.
+However, these models may still have some applicability when analyzing indices.

-Due to these limitations, the EWMA method is generally more appropriate for **historical analysis** and not for forecasting future volatility.
+Due to these limitations, the EWMA method is suitable only for **historical analysis** and not for forecasting future volatility.
 More advanced models, like GARCH, are better suited for predicting future volatility because they account for the persistence and reversion tendencies in volatility over time.

 ## Conclusion and Next Steps